The 30 Best Gift Ideas for Sourdough Bakers

 Whether you’re shopping for a Christmas gift, birthday gift, or just because, this list of sourdough tools and supplies would make any bread maker happy.

-Yes, you can always get some of the more introductory items, like parchment paper, a dough scraper, a Danish dough whisk, or a set of glass bowls.
-But if you want more unique sourdough items, I hope you find the perfect idea here.
+Yes, you can always get some of the more introductory items, like parchment paper, a scale, or a set of glass bowls.
+However, if you’re looking for more unique sourdough items, I hope you’ll find the perfect idea here.

 Related: